Chaitali2601/Gharelu-HomeRemediesApp/README.md

-# Gharelu-HomeRemediesApp
+# 🏡 Gharelu - Home Remedies Android App

-Gharelu is an Android app offering natural home remedies, a BMI calculator, and wellness products.
+**Gharelu** Gharelu is an Android app offering natural home remedies, a BMI calculator, and wellness products.
 Built with Jetpack Compose and Figma UI, it provides a clean, intuitive user experience for users seeking simple, effective health solutions at home.
-# 🏡 Gharelu - Home Remedies Android App

-**Gharelu** is a modern Android application developed using **Jetpack Compose** that offers natural and traditional home remedies for common health issues.
-The app also includes features like a BMI calculator and a product store to support holistic wellness.

 ## ✨ Features